Trimetazidine: Use as a performance-enhancing drug

 Although developed for medical use in the 1970s, trimetazidine was only added to the World Anti-Doping Agency (WADA) list of prohibited substances in 2014 under the category of "hormone and metabolic modulators."
 Its use is prohibited at all times, both in and out of competition.

 In 2014, Chinese Olympic swimmer Sun Yang tested positive for trimetazidine, four months after it had been added to the banned list.
 He was suspended for three months by the Chinese Swimming Association.
 Later that year, WADA reclassified trimetazidine from a "stimulant" to a "modulator of cardiac metabolism."

 In 2018, U.S. swimmer Madisyn Cox tested positive for trimetazidine and was initially suspended for two years.
 Testing later confirmed contamination of her multivitamins, and the Court of Arbitration for Sport reduced her suspension to six months, which expired in September 2018.

 In 2021, 23 Chinese swimmers tested positive for trimetazidine in cases reported to WADA by the China Anti-Doping Agency.
 Following review in June and July 2021, WADA concluded that the threshold to open an investigation had not been met.
 The United States Anti-Doping Agency (USADA) had raised concerns in 2020 and again in 2023 about possible cover-ups, but these allegations were deemed unsubstantiated.

 In February 2022, the medal ceremony for the Olympic figure skating team event, scheduled for 8 February, was delayed after what International Olympic Committee (IOC) spokesperson Mark Adams described as a matter requiring "legal consultation" with the International Skating Union (ISU).
 Media reports later revealed the issue concerned a positive December 2021 test for trimetazidine by Russian skater Kamila Valieva, which was publicly disclosed on 11 February.
 Valieva was cleared by the Russian Anti-Doping Agency (RUSADA) on 9 February, but the IOC, WADA, and ISU appealed the decision.
 On 14 February, the Court of Arbitration for Sport ruled that Valieva could compete in the women's singles, citing her age and the potential for "irreparable harm," though her team-event gold medal remained under review.
 The IOC confirmed that the medal ceremony would not take place until the investigation concluded.
 Besides trimetazidine, Valieva declared using hypoxen and L-carnitine, neither of which is banned.
 However, experts noted that the combination with trimetazidine could indicate an attempt to enhance endurance and reduce fatigue.

 Lawrence Cherono, winner of several major marathons, tested positive for trimetazidine and was suspended one day before the 2022 World Athletics Championships.

-In September 2024, Iga Swiatek, then the world's top-ranked women's tennis player, tested positive for trimetazidine and received a one-month provisional suspension after accepting a ruling of "No Significant Fault or Negligence," linked to a contaminated melatonin supplement.
+In September 2024, Iga Świątek, then the world's top-ranked women's tennis player, tested positive for trimetazidine and received a one-month provisional suspension after accepting a ruling of "No Significant Fault or Negligence," linked to a contaminated melatonin supplement.
 WADA later announced it would not pursue the case further, describing the explanation as "plausible".